 This course is designed for students who have some prior knowledge of Chinese.
 Potential students for this course are able to speak and understand elementary Mandarin or any Chinese dialects but with minimal literacy skills (reading and writing), or are able to read and write with either traditional or simplified character at beginner level.
 This course focuses on phonetics and literacy of Modern Standard Chinese (Mandarin) and addresses integrated skills of listening, speaking, reading, writing and translation.

 As a continuation of Introductory Chinese, this course aims at developing students' language comprehension, expanding their vocabulary and grammar, and improving their skills in listening, speaking, reading, writing and translation in Modern Standard Chinese (Mandarin) at intermediate level.
 The course content is focused on functional topics.
-Students who have not completed the listed prerequisite are REQUIRED to complete the Chinese Language Assessment Questionnaire (https://www.utm.utoronto.ca/language-studies/language-course-assessment…) by August 29th.
-Late assessment submissions will not be accepted.
+Students who have not completed the listed prerequisite course are REQUIRED to complete the Chinese Language Assessment Questionnaire.
+As part of this course, students have the option of participating in an international learning experience that will have an additional cost and application process.

 As the second half of Intermediate Chinese, this course continues to develop students' language comprehension, expand their vocabulary and grammar, and improve their skills in listening, speaking, reading, writing and translation in Modern Standard Chinese (Mandarin) at the intermediate level.
 The course content is focused on functional topics.
-Students who have not completed the listed prerequisite for this course are REQUIRED to complete the Chinese Language Assessment Questionnaire before enrolling in this course.
-Please visit https://www.utm.utoronto.ca/language-studies/language-course-assessment-questionnaires and complete the assessment questionnaire by no later than August 29th.
-Late assessment submissions will not be accepted.
+Students who have not completed the listed prerequisite course are REQUIRED to complete the Chinese Language Assessment Questionnaire before enrolling in this course.
+As part of this course, students have the option of participating in an international learning experience that will have an additional cost and application process.

 This course, designed for second-language learners of Mandarin Chinese, aims to: 1) develop listening and speaking skills in handling daily routines and social situations related to personal lives; 2) improve reading and writing skills in narration and description on everyday topics; and 3) cultivate cultural knowledge that facilitates effective intercultural communication.
-Students who have not completed the listed prerequisite are REQUIRED to complete the Chinese Language Assessment Questionnaire (https://www.utm.utoronto.ca/language-studies/language-course-assessment…) by August 29th.
-Late assessment submissions will not be accepted.
+Students who have not completed the listed prerequisite course are REQUIRED to complete the Chinese Language Assessment Questionnaire.
+As part of this course, students have the option of participating in an international learning experience that will have an additional cost and application process.

 This course, designed for second-language learners of Mandarin Chinese, is the second half of Intermediate High Chinese.
 It continues to: 1) develop listening and speaking skills in handling daily routines and social situations related to personal lives; 2) improve reading and writing skills in narration and description on everyday topics; and 3) cultivate cultural knowledge that facilitates effective intercultural communication.
-Students who have not completed the listed prerequisite are REQUIRED to complete the Chinese Language Assessment Questionnaire (https://www.utm.utoronto.ca/language-studies/language-course-assessment…) by August 29th.
-Late assessment submissions will not be accepted.
+Students who have not completed the listed prerequisite course are REQUIRED to complete the Chinese Language Assessment Questionnaire.
+As part of this course, students have the option of participating in an international learning experience that will have an additional cost and application process.

 This seminar course provides a platform for critical discussion of what we call "Chinese culture".
 Students will consider ideas of invented traditions, the essentialization of culture, and questions about modern states and regions.
 Topics may include Chinese civilization, customs, rituals, religion, philosophy, ideology, morals, literature, folk art and craft, performance arts, martial arts, cuisine, medicine, etc. The discussions will draw from historical and contemporary topics.